October 21, 2025

 The 7 Most Common Problems with DIY Christmas Light Installation (and How to Avoid Them)

-There’s nothing like the glow of Christmas lights on a Cape Cod evening.
+There’s nothing like the glow of Christmas lights on a Cape Cod & South Shore evening.
 But if you’ve ever tried installing them yourself, you know it’s not always as simple as grabbing a ladder and a few strands of bulbs.

 Every year, we see homeowners run into the same headaches — some minor, some dangerous — when attempting DIY Christmas light installation.
 In this article, we’ll cover the 7 most common problems with DIY holiday lighting and how to avoid them, so your season can stay merry and bright.